 Taking care of yourself after wisdom tooth removal

 Take any medications that have been prescribed.
-For pain medication, that should be taken as needed, in other words, take it only as often as you need it to control the pain.
+Pain medication should be taken as needed, in other words, take it only as often as you need it to control the pain.
 If you find the pain medication inadequate to control the pain in the dosage prescribed, call your dentist.

 Eat soft foods the day of the surgery.
 Gauge your return to normal foods by how your mouth feels.
 If it is hard to chew, don’t push yourself, but continue to eat soft foods until you can comfortably handle normal food.
 And be sure that you get adequate nutrition.
 Make sure your diet includes protein and vitamin C. Ice cream, milk, and fruit juices are good sources of nutrients for healing.